 HTML:

-<a class="site-logo" title="Example Company" href="http://www.example.com">
+<a class="site-logo" title="Example Company" href="https://www.example.com">

 Example Company